S2E/s2e-old/docs/ImageInstallation.rst

 * Always keep a *RAW* image file of your setup.
 QEMU tends to corrupt *QCOW2* images over time.
 You can easily convert a RAW image into *QCOW2* using the *qemu-img* tool.
 Corruptions manifest by weired crashes that did not use to happen before.

 * Keep a fresh copy of your OS installation.
-It is recommend to start with a fresh copy for each analysis task.
+It is recommended to start with a fresh copy for each analysis task.
 For instance, if you use an image to test a device driver, avoid using this same image to analyze some spreadsheet component.
-One image=one analysis.
+One image = one analysis.
 It is easier to manage and your results will be easier to reproduce.

 * Once your (QCOW2) image is setup and ready to be run in symbolic execution mode, take a snapshot and resume that snapshot in the S2E-enabled QEMU.
 This step is not necessary, but it greatly shortens boot times.
-Booting an image in S2E can take a long time.
+Booting an image in S2E can take a (very) long time.

 * It is recommended to use 128MiB of RAM for the guest OS (or less).
 S2E is not limited by the amount of memory in any way (it is 64-bit),  but your physical machine is.